 Ecology and evolution of major groups of organisms.
+Natural

-Natural selection.
+selection.
 Functional relations of organisms with their biotic abiotic and environment.
 Adaptation strategies.
 Population dynamics.
-Ecological communities: species trophic interactions and networks.
-Ecosystem structure function.
-Ecological and Biogeochemical succession.
-Natural and semicycles. natural ecosystems (e.g. agroecosystems).
+Ecological communities: species interactions trophic and networks.
+Ecosystem structure Ecological and function.
+Biogeochemical succession.
+Natural and semicvcles. natural ecosystems (e.g. agroecosystems).
 Conservation of biodiversity.
 Major types of environmental pollution and their role in degrading and destabilizing the environment.
 Ecological restoration.

-ABF 210 Genetics (5 ECTS) Introduction to Genetics.
-Mendelian genetics and extensions of Mendelian Genetics (dominance, multiple infertile and lethal alleles, penetrance epistasis, and expression).
+ABF 210 Genetics (5 ECTS)

+Introduction Genetics. to Mendelian genetics and extensions of Mendelian Genetics (dominance, multiple infertile and lethal alleles. epistasis, penetrance and expression).
 Cytogenetics (mitosis, meiosis, the discovery of linkage).
-The nature of the gene, DNA structure and Structure function. and eukaryotic function of chromosomes.
-Genetic linkage recombination. and mapping, gene and chromosome mutations.
+The nature of the gene, DNA structure and function.
+Structure and function of eukaryotic chromosomes.
+Genetic recombination, linkage and mapping, gene and chromosome mutations.
 Sex determination and sex chromosomes.